Putin likens Russian crackdown to arresting Capitol rioters | Politics

 Russian President Vladimir Putin, who is to meet President Joe Biden at a summit Wednesday, has suggested that the hundreds of people arrested for rioting at the U.S. Capitol are being subjected to “persecution for political opinions.”
 Putin is likely to come under strong criticism from Biden at their meeting in Geneva for moves against his political opponents in Russia, particularly the imprisonment of opposition leader Alexei Navalny, the detention of thousands of demonstrators protesting his arrest, and the outlawing of Navalny's organizations as extremist.

 “You are presenting it as dissent and intolerance toward dissent in Russia.
 We view it completely differently,” he said in an interview with NBC News broadcast Monday.
-He then pointed to the Jan.
-6 unrest in Washington when protesters barged into the Capitol to try to halt the count of electoral votes to certify Biden's election victory over Donald Trump.
+He then pointed to the January 6 insurrection in Washington when protesters barged into the Capitol to try to halt the count of electoral votes to certify Biden's election victory over Donald Trump.

 “Do you know that 450 individuals were arrested after entering the Congress? ...
 They came there with political demands,'' he said.